russellballestrini/webwords/README.rst

 The companion `webwords blog post <http://russell.ballestrini.net/webwords-is-a-minimal-viable-web-app-with-docker-in-as-many-languages-as-possible/>`_ lives here.

 This project shows how to code the same minimal web app called ``webwords`` in as many different programming languages as possible.
-It also provides a guides for building and running `webwords` as a docker image.
+It also provides a guides for building and running ``webwords`` as a docker image.

 .. contents::

 what is webwords
 ================

-The ``webwords`` spec is a simple web application that accepts two query parameters:
+A simple web application whose spec accepts the following two query parameters —

+keyword:
+ The ``keyword`` you want to search for.

 target:
  The URI ``target`` that you want to search.

-keyword:
- The ``keyword`` you want to search for.

 The application always returns an ``HTTP 200`` response and the string ``true`` or ``false`` depending on if the keyword is found in the ``target`` web page body.